 Since Halloween is just around the corner, it’s time to take a look at the scary side of romance.
 No, not Gothic romances, although we’ll get to more soon.
-We’re talking about a hero who doubles as a villain.
+We’re talking about villainous heroes in romance novels.

 The Harlequin Presents line was notorious for the cruelty some male protagonists could inflict upon their heroines.
 Most of these books are surprisingly well-written.
 Yet the horrific truth is that the hero could be the villain in a romance.